-John Roddick enters his fourth season as the head coach of the University of Oklahoma men's tennis program.
+John Roddick enters his fifth season as the head coach of the University of Oklahoma men's tennis program.
 During his tenure Roddick's Sooners have finished in the top 25 and earned a spot in the NCAA tournament each year.

 In his first year, Roddick led the Sooners to its first ever trip to the Elite Eight at the 2010 NCAA Championships in Athens, Ga., after knocking off third-ranked Texas in the Round of 16.
 Additionally, OU crowned two All-Americans in Andrei Daescu and Costin Paval, another program best.

 This past year Roddick's squad advanced to the conference title match for the first time since 1997, after the Sooners ousted No. 5 and top-seeded Baylor in the semifinals.